ZiadMBakry/Contacts-Management/README.md

 A simple Contacts Management System built with C# (.NET Framework) using Windows Forms and connected to a SQL Server Database via ADO.NET.
 The application allows users to manage their contacts easily, including adding, editing, deleting, and searching for contacts.

-📋 Project Description
+# 📋 Project Description
 This project is a desktop application designed to manage contact information.
 It demonstrates how to perform CRUD (Create, Read, Update, Delete) operations on a database using ADO.NET.
 The system provides a user-friendly interface to interact with the contact list.

-✅ Features
+# ✅ Features
-Add new contacts with details:
+## Add new contacts with details:
+First Name
-Full Name
+Last Name
 Phone Number
 Email
 Address
+Date Of Birth
+Image Path
+## Connect to SQL Server database using ADO.NET.
-Edit and update existing contacts.
+## Edit and update existing contacts.
-Delete contacts permanently.
+## Delete contacts permanently.
-Search for contacts dynamically by name or other fields.
+## Search for contacts dynamically by name or other fields.
-Display all contacts in a table (DataGridView).
+## Display all contacts in a table (DataGridView).
-Clear form inputs for new entries.
-Connect to SQL Server database using ADO.NET.
+## Filter data according to the user's preference
-💻 Technologies Used
+# 💻 Technologies Used
 Programming Language: C#
 Framework: .NET Framework (Windows Forms)
 Database: SQL Server